 Currently, Duke does not support any specific AI tools like ChatGPT, Bard or Midjourney.
 This means that we have not vetted these tools for important concerns like accessibility, data security and privacy.
 If you plan to implement any AI tools into your course, we have tips for conducting due diligence for unsupported tools.
 We also suggest that you review the terms of service to see how you and your students’ data might be used — some services note that user data will now be harvested to train AI.

 AI models will continue to grow in capabilities and be incorporated into word processing and search engines.
 The challenge for instructors is to discover how to incorporate Artificial Intelligence content generators as a tool in their teaching rather than view them solely as a threat.
 In the past, other technology tools such as multifunction calculators, spelling and grammar checkers, and statistical analysis software shifted the ways we learn and teach.
 As in those cases, educators will need to help students differentiate when AI can help with learning versus when it is a short cut around learning.

 It must be acknowledged that faculty’s bandwidth to address the emergence of AI is limited.
 Learning about AI and how it will impact teaching will take time, especially as it is a new trend.
 This is a likely multi-year shift in education and as such does not need to be tackled all at once.
-Three steps instructors can take now:
+Several steps instructors can take:

 Shortcomings of AI